gabetucker2/gostack/documentation/benchmark.md

 <h1>Benchmarks</h1>

-To be entirely honest, there is a significant performance sacrifice in using ***gostack*** over ***native Go***.
-Thus, optimization be the main focus of updates in future releases.
-This sacrifice, however, especially apparent when performing basic tasks, but the performance difference exponentially alleviates as tasks become more complicated.
+There is a performance tradeoff in using ***gostack*** over ***native Go***.
+This tradeoff is especially apparent when performing basic tasks, and the tradeoff exponentially alleviates as tasks become more complicated.
+Thus, optimization will be the main focus of updates in future releases.

 > My sample task: 123 *(gostack is this many times slower than native Go at doing this)*